ruggeri/tech-notes/TODO/books.md

     * Lots of useful details, but I know most of this stuff now.
     * Has interesting stuff on hardware and cache-consistency.
     * No priority.
-* Artificial Intelligence: A Modern Approach
+* Artificial Intelligence: A Modern Approach (Norvig, Russell)
     * *High priority*
 * Big Data: Principles and Best Practices of Scalable Real-time Data Systems
     * TODO: REVIEW ME!